elebail202/Function_Documentation/documentation.md

 ```

 <span style='color:mediumseagreen'>**11.**</span> And now, in 'format_results.m', I don't know to what fid_patreport refers to.
 So I have an error because it is not the good format when calling the function.
-    I finally understood that 'fid_patreport' was supposed to be a text file so I decided to create it, at line 204 :
+I finally understood that 'fid_patreport' was supposed to be a text file so I decided to create it, at line 205 :

 ```matlab
     fid_patreport = fopen('fid_patreport.txt','w');
 ```

-<span style='color:mediumseagreen'>**12.**</span> I changed the call of the function format_results because it was not logical for me in flat_converter at line 264.
-NEED TO SEE IF IT WORKS........I felt like it was not the good argument place in the call.
+<span style='color:mediumseagreen'>**12.**</span> I changed the call of the function format_results because it was not logical for me in flat_converter at line 301.
+I felt like it was not the good argument place in the call.
+Plus, it was not useful to define the variable 'fid_patreport' as an argument of the function since it is a file created inside of it.

      Originally, the function is defined like this :